About Harbor House

 Welcome to Harbor House, where you get to help change the world, one person at a time.

-I would like to welcome you to the Harbor House family where we believe in teamwork, mutual respect, integrity, personal accountability, humility, compassionate care and that we all rise by lifting others.
+I would like to welcome you to the Harbor House team where we believe in hope that teamwork, mutual respect, integrity, personal accountability, humility, and compassionate care that we all rise by lifting others.

 I welcome you to become a part of the change you wish to see in the world.
-Be that beacon of light that protects the next person who comes behind you from the destruction of the cyclic storm of addiction and lead them to safety.
+Be that beacon of light that leads others from the darkness of addiction to the Sunlight of the Spirit.

 Ann Rodio Fisher (LMSW, MBA, CPSS) has been the Executive Director of Harbor House Chemical Dependency Services since October 2021.
 Ms. Fisher came to Harbor House from Region 8 Mental Health Services in Brandon, MS where she was the Alcohol & Drug Services Director from June 2019 to September 2021.
 Prior to joining Region 8, Ms. Fisher was the Director of Suicide Prevention with the Department of Mental Health (DMH) Bureau of Outreach, Planning & Development.
-From June 2015 through September 2018, Ms. Fisher was a Program Administrator with the Bureau of Alcohol and Drug Services.
-During her time at DMH, Ms. Fisher was involved in several grants awarded to the state of Mississippi: 1) sole author and Project Director of the 2016 Second Chance Act Reentry Program for Adults with Co-occurring Disorders, 2) Project Director of the 2017 State Targeted Response to the Opioid Crisis grant, 3) sole author of the 2018 Second Chance Act Reentry Program for Adults with Co-occurring Disorders on behalf of the MS Department of Corrections, and 4) co-author of the 2019 Garrett Lee Smith Youth Suicide Prevention grant.
+From June 2015 through September 2018, Ms. Fisher was a Program Administrator with the DMH Bureau of Alcohol and Drug Services.
 Originally from North Carolina, Ms. Fisher earned her B.S. in Business Administration from Wake Forest University and her MBA from the University of North Carolina at Charlotte.
 She worked for over 15 years in Investment Banking and Financial Analysis before moving to Mississippi in 2012.
 Ms. Fisher earned her Master of Social Work from The University of Southern Mississippi in May of 2015 at which time she joined DMH.
 Ms. Fisher also completed the DMH Certified Peer Support Specialist training in July 2015 and EMDR training in December 2020.
-She has been sober since June 1, 2011 and for that she is truly grateful.
+She has been sober since June 1, 2011, and for that she is truly grateful.